Armoured vehicle-launched bridge: World War II and subsequent use

 Circa 2008, a Covenanter tank bridgelayer at the 1/15th Royal NSW Lancers awaiting restoration.

 One of the earliest series-produced examples is the Brückenleger IV, a German AVLB based on the Panzer IV, which entered service with the Wehrmacht in 1940.
 Twenty were built, but problems of excessive weight limited the vehicle's effectiveness, and eventually all 20 were converted back to tanks.
+A second type was a infantry assault ladder on Panzer IV chassis of which only two were built.

 A new scissors bridge design was brought out by the British in response to the war, sufficient to support a 24-ton load over 30 ft.
 This was developed for the Covenanter tank.
 It developed into a 30-ton capacity and was carried by a turretless Valentine tank.
 It was used in Italy, North West Europe and Burma.

 The Allies developed similar equipment, mostly based on the ubiquitous Churchill infantry tank carrying the Small Box Girder, and the Sherman medium tank of the British and U.S. armies, respectively.
 In some early designs, bridge-layers could emplace bridges, but not retract them.
 Other vehicles were integral to the bridge themselves, such as the Churchill Ark, wading to the middle of a river or driving up against an obstacle and extending simple ramps in both directions.
 Following vehicles would drive directly over the bridge layer.